10 – Onie

 # 4 – Sell

-Our favorite Electric Prunes album was their final record released in 1969.
-We loved their debut album, but the 1969 record really rocked hard.
-However, the lineup was dramatically different from the original band and many people feel this really was not the Electric Prunes.
-Nonetheless, we really liked this record.
-When a band goes through so many lineup changes all we can really do is look at the music and choose our favorite songs no matter who was in what band at any particular time.
+Our favorite Electric Prunes album was their final record, released in 1969.
+We loved their debut album, but the 1969 record rocked hard.
+However, the lineup dramatically differed from the original band, and many people felt this was not the Electric Prunes.
+Nonetheless, we liked this record.
+When a band goes through so many lineup changes, all we can do is look at the music and choose our favorite songs, no matter who was in what band at any particular time.

 # 3 – Get Me To The World On Time

-The classic Electric Prunes song “Get Me To The World On Time,” was released on the band’s debut album.
-The song opened up the second side of the record.
-It was also the second single released from the record.
-The recording quality is pretty poor but perhaps that’s one of the reasons why we love this style of music.
-Its raw and bathed in echo.
+The classic Electric Prunes song “Get Me To The World On Time” was released on the band’s debut album.
+The song opened up the second side of the record and was also the second single released from the record.
+The recording quality is pretty poor, but perhaps that’s one of the reasons why we love this style of music.
+It’s raw and bathed in echo.
 It’s just so groovy.

 # 2 – Kyrie Eleison

-There have been critics who have written that the late 1960’s psychedelic movement was short-lived and that bands like Led Zeppelin, Foghat, The Allman Brothers began to dominate the air waves in such a mighty fashion that they buried the music of psychedelic bands for a long time.
-However, the psychedelic movement has never been forgotten and its been reborn in current bands that borrow heavy from the style of bands like the Electric Prunes.
+There have been critics who have written that the late 1960s psychedelic movement was short-lived.
+Bands like Led Zeppelin, Foghat, and The Allman Brothers began to dominate the airwaves so mighty that they buried the music of psychedelic bands for a long time.
+However, the psychedelic movement has never been forgotten, and it’s been reborn in current bands that borrow heavily from the style of bands like the Electric Prunes.
 Current bands such as The Brian Jonestown Massacre, and The Black Angels have kept the genre alive in the 2010’s.

-The great track Kyrie Eleison was released on the band’s third album Mass in F Minor.
-It was an album that was composed almost entirely by David Axelrod.
-The song’s significance on this list stems from its popularity based on its use in the 1960’s movie Easy Rider.
+The great track Kyrie Eleison was released on the band’s third album, Mass in F Minor, which was composed almost entirely by David Axelrod.
+The song’s significance on this list stems from its popularity based on its use in the 1960s movie Easy Rider.

 # 1 – I Had Too Much To Dream Last Night

-Out of all the Electric Prunes songs on this list, there is none more well-known than the classic Electric Prunes song “I Had Too Much To Dream Last Night.”
+None of the Electric Prunes songs on this list is more well-known than the classic Electric Prunes song “I Had Too Much To Dream Last Night.”
 It is the band’s most popular work and deservedly so.
 The song is a masterpiece that defines all the elements of psychedelic music in its greatest glory.
-The song “I Had Too Much To Dream Last Night,” was released on the band’s debut album in 1967.
+The song “I Had Too Much To Dream Last Night” was released on the band’s debut album in 1967.
 The song was released as the album’s first single.
-The song reached the Billboard Hot 100 in 1967 peaking at number 11 on the charts.
-The song was written by the songwriting team of Annette Tucker and Nancie Mantz.
+The song reached the Billboard Hot 100 in 1967, peaking at number 11 on the charts.
+The songwriting team of Annette Tucker and Nancie Mantz wrote the song.

-The song “I Had Too Much To Dream Last Night,” has become the band’s signature song.
-However not only has the song represented the band, it has come to be one of the defining moments of the late 1960’s psychedelic era.
+The song “I Had Too Much To Dream Last Night” has become the band’s signature song.
+However, the song has represented the band and has become one of the defining moments of the late 1960s psychedelic era.